trihuynhj/cs50/finalproject/README.md

         - test4.py: A tiny program to test Python's requests module.

 4. **About Me**:
     - My name is Tri Huynh.
 I'm originally from Vietnam, but currently living in Tokyo, Japan.
+You can reach me via my GitHub at <https://github.com/trihuynhj>.